trek-view/basecamp/_posts/2021-09-10-reverse-engineering-gopro-360-file-format-part-1.md

 As noted before, the MAX shoots at 6K but the stitched resolution of the EAC image is smaller at 5.6K (the MAX does this on camera).

-You can see there are a number of overlapping pixels in the width of the two video tracks (4032x2688 -- by 1344 either side).

-I assume the duplicate pixels that are used for image alignment in downstream software...

-_(It is also worth noting that the overlapping pixels used by GoPro .360 and Google EAC are slightly different)_

 > we built a special player that can decode both streams in real time and re-project them into a sphere.

 The realisty is, although it might be easy to playback (from a computational point of view), none currently, except GoPro's own software understands this codec correctly to play it back.